► Jag design chief quits after two years

 Thomson was an acolyte of Callum's and his rapid departure appears significant as new management look to refresh the big cat's wardrobe.
 Before joining Jaguar in 2000, Thomson worked at Ford, Lotus and Volkswagen and he was a trusted and popular car designer.

 He's most keenly known as the man responsible for the original £18,995 series 1 Lotus Elise during his stint as head of design in Hethel and we tested his personal car in our 700th issue last year (above).

-Callum joined Jaguar in 1999 and his first influence was felt on the Jag X-type estate, whose rear end was his.
-But once in his stride, he can rightly claim to have presided over the biggest period of change in the car maker's history, steering it through the Ford years to the pivotal XF saloon and on to the more adventurous Tata era, culminating in the memorable F-type, current crop of SUVs and the brand's first electric car, the confidently progressive i-Pace.
+Callum (below) presided over Jaguar design for two decades that ushered in the biggest period of change in the car maker's history, steering it through the Ford years to the pivotal XF saloon and on to the more adventurous Tata era, culminating in the memorable F-Type, current crop of SUVs and the brand's first electric car, the confidently progressive i-Pace.

-'I'm honoured to take up the position of director of design at Jaguar,' said Thomson.
+The era of progressive Jaguar styling was always going to be a hard act to follow.
+'I'm honoured to take up the position of director of design at Jaguar,' Thomson said at the time of his appointment in July 2019.
 'It will be a great privilege to lead such a talented team, and continue to build on our success.
 Automotive design has always been fast moving, but today it is changing at a rate faster than ever before.
 I'm passionate about ensuring Jaguar Design leads that change, and the cars that will drive our future.'

 Browse our Jaguar reviews